LGN.AI: Shaping the Future of Real-World AI

 How Does Machine Learning On The Edge Work?

-E.g., for a computer vision application, not the raw camera data is exchanged, but rather the camera input is compressed into a vector, the latent space representation, which can be later decompressed.
-Of course, this makes only sense for AI models experiencing similar environmental conditions/that are geographically close to each other.
+For example, in a computer vision application, the raw camera data is not exchanged; rather, the camera input is compressed into a vector, the latent space representation, which can be later decompressed.
+Of course, this makes only sense for AI models experiencing similar environmental conditions that are geographically close to each other.

 Nowadays, machine learning models are deployed everywhere, from Arm CPUs to Raspberry Pis.
 Thus, the challenge is to connect many devices, work with different hardware architectures, and deal with the limited connectivity of some models to the internet.

-Our grand vision is to connect all these models and make them work better together, reducing data annotation costs and thereby cloud costs.
+Our grand vision is to connect all these models and make them work better together, reducing data annotation costs and, thereby, cloud costs.

 How Did You Evaluate Your Startup Idea?